gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Reflection.Loader/README.md

 The redirects are automatically created by build tools, and then put to corresponding `.config` files of resulting assemblies.
 [(Learn more)](https://docs.microsoft.com/en-us/dotnet/framework/configure-apps/how-to-enable-and-disable-automatic-binding-redirection)

-Assembly binding redirects work well for apps, but get completely broken if you want to employ them for .DLL assemblies like plugins.
+Assembly binding redirects work well for apps, but get completely broken if you want to employ them for dynamically loaded assemblies like plugins.
 The default .NET assembly loader simply ignores `.config` files of .DLL assemblies!

 `Gapotchenko.FX.Reflection.Loader` solves this.
 Just add the following code early at the assembly lifecycle: